Nididhyāsana: Advaita Vedanta

 by (proper) reasons viz. the Sruti, (the instructions of) teachers and (one’s own) experience (of the same)."

 Nididhyasana consists in acquisition of vakyarthajnana and this verse explains the purport of sunisnata.

-According to Vacaspati, sravana, manana and nidihyasana are a chain of causes contributory to the knowledge of the oneness of Brahman.
-The Vivarna school considers sravana as the principal cause but Suresvara treats sravana and manana to be co-existent, these two culminate into nididhyasana.
+According to Vacaspati, sravana, manana and nidihyasana are a chain of causes contributing to the knowledge of the oneness of Brahman.
+The Vivarana school considers sravana as the principal cause but Suresvara treats sravana and manana to be co-existent, these two practices culminate into nididhyasana.

-The late mediaeval Advaita Vedanta tradition added yogic samadhi as a means to discern the true Self or Atman.
+Mayeda notes that Sadananda's Vedantasara added the fourth stage, "concentration" (samadhi) to the stages of hearing, reflection, and meditation.
 The Vivekacudamani, incorrectly attributed to Shankars, states: